davidje13/web-listener/README.md

 # Web Listener

 A small, dependency-free server abstraction for serving static files, proxying, and creating API endpoints with middleware.
-Supports HTTP/1.1 and upgrade requests.
+Supports HTTP/1.1 and upgrade requests (such as WebSockets).

 `web-listener` is designed to be tree-shakable so that it provides a minimal framework for those who want something simple, while still being able to deliver advanced capabilities for those who need